 4. Zero-day threat response

-Problem: Zero-day attacks exploit previously unknown security flaws before a fix is available.
-Antivirus tools don’t detect them, so they bypass traditional defenses.
-This is also where static playbooks hit a hard limit; no pre-written rule can anticipate an unknown exploit.
+Zero-day attacks exploit previously unknown security flaws before a patch is available.
+Antivirus tools don’t detect them because signatures don’t exist.
+This is also where static SOAR playbooks hit their hardest limit: no pre-written rule can anticipate an unknown exploit.
+AI-powered reconnaissance now allows attackers to identify unpatched vulnerabilities in hours rather than weeks,5 which compresses the window between exploit availability and active attacks.

 How SOAR helps: